oktaytuncay/Kubernetes/kubernetes.md

   kubectl taint nodes node-name key=value:taint-effect-
   ```

-IF we would like to dedicate the node to pods in application blue, then the key value pair would be app=blue.
+If we would like to dedicate the node to pods in application blue, then the key-value pair would be app=blue.

 The `taint-effect` defines what would happen to the pods if they do not tolerate the taint.
 There are three main effects.

 - **NoSchedule :** The pods will not be scheduled in the node as described above
-- **PreferNoSchedule :** The system will try to avoid placing the pod on the node but that is not guarenteed.
+- **PreferNoSchedule :** The system will try to avoid placing the pod on the node but that is not guaranteed.
 - **NoExecute :** New pods will not be scheduled on the node and existing pods on the node.
-If any, will be evicted if they do not tolerate the taint.
+If any will be evicted if they do not tolerate the taint.
 These pods may have been scheduled on the node before taint was applied to the node.

 **Example :**
 ```bash
 kubectl taint nodes node1 app=blue:Noschedule
 ```

 Tolerations are added to pods.
-To add a toleration to a pod, in the spec section of the pod definition file add a section called tolerations.
+To add toleration to a pod, in the spec section of the pod definition file add a section called tolerations.
 Move the same values used while creating the taint under the section.

 ```properties
 apiVersion: v1